JanneMattila/some-questions-and-some-answers/q&a/apim.md

 further assign these to `product` and `user`.
 Using these assignments we can then validate if any of the conditions as true.

-Here is example policy for validating if `users-write` is allowed:
+Here is example policy for validating if `users-write` is allowed.
+This kind of policy you would use in `POST` and `DELETE` operations:

 ```xml
 <policies>